 The Waddell Ranch properties are mature producing properties, and all of the major oil fields are currently being waterflooded for the purpose of facilitating enhanced recovery.
 Proved reserves and estimated future net revenues attributable to the properties are included in the reserve reports summarized below.
 BROG does not own the full working interest in any of the tracts constituting the Waddell Ranch properties and, therefore, implementation of any development programs will require approvals of other working interest holders as well as BROG.
 In addition, implementation of any development programs will be dependent upon oil and gas prices currently being received and anticipated to be received in the future.
-There were 0 gross (0 net) drill wells completed on the Waddell Ranch properties during 2016.
-At December 31, 2016, there were 0 drill wells and 1 workover in progress on the Waddell Ranch properties.
+There were 0 gross (0 net) drill wells completed on the Waddell Ranch properties during 2017.
+At December 31, 2017, there were 0 drill wells and 1 workover in progress on the Waddell Ranch properties.
+There were 0 gross (0 net) drill wells completed on the Waddell Ranch properties.
 There were 12 gross (5 net) drill wells completed on the Waddell Ranch properties during 2015.
 At December 31, 2015, there were 0 drill wells and 0 workovers in progress on the Waddell Ranch properties.
-There were 17 gross drill wells completed on the Waddell Ranch properties during 2014.
-At December 31, 2014, there were 3 drill wells and 3 workovers in progress on the Waddell Ranch properties.

-BROG has advised the Trustee that the total amount of capital expenditures for 2016 with regard to the Waddell Ranch properties totaled \$11.55 million (gross).
+BROG has advised the Trustee that the total amount of capital expenditures for 2017 with regard to the Waddell Ranch properties totaled \$3.2 million (gross).
 Capital expenditures include the cost of remedial and maintenance activities.
-This amount spent is approximately \$3.1 million less than the budgeted amount projected by BROG for 2016.
+This amount spent is approximately \$3.2 million of the budgeted amount projected by BROG for 2017.

-BROG has advised the Trustee that the capital expenditures budget for 2017 totals approximately \$3.2 million (gross) (\$1.5 million net to the Trust), of which approximately \$1.8 million (gross) is attributable to facilities.
-The remaining \$1.4 million would be attributable to completion of the projects included in the 2016 budget.
-Accordingly, there is a 72% decrease in capital expenditures for 2017 as compared with the 2016 capital expenditures.
-The major reason for the variance is the decreased prices.
-There will be 0 new drill wells and 1 recompletion in 2017 as compared to no new drill wells and no recompletions in 2016.
+BROG has advised the Trustee that the capital expenditures budget for 2018 totals approximately \$4.3 million (gross) (\$1.9 million net to the Trust), of which approximately \$3.2 million (gross) is attributable to facilities.
+The remaining \$1.0 million would be attributable to 2 recompletions.
+Accordingly, there is a 26% increase in capital expenditures for 2018 as compared with the 2017 capital expenditures.
+The major reason for the variance is the increased prices.
+There will be 0 new drill wells and 2 recompletions in 2018 as compared to 0 new drill wells and 1 recompletion in 2017.